KevinKra/Notes/certifications/aws/developer/resource.md

 - Describe a **published version** of a lambda function.
 - Describe a lambda function **alias**.
 - What is the Execution Context in a lambda function and what use cases can it provide?
+- What is the hard limit for a _compressed_ deployment package?
+- What is the hard limit for an _uncompressed_ deployment package?
+- Can layers be used to get around the hard limit of 250MB?
 - Describe the `InvalidParameterValueException` error.
 - Describe the `CodeStorageExceededException` error.
 - Describe the `ResourceConflictException` error.